Wondering how to eat healthy this holiday season? We’ve got some tips to help you out.

 We are knee-deep in the season of total gluttony.
-You can hear the dips calling your name, the cider and wine and eggnog and cookies and PIE!
+You can hear the apps calling your name, the cider and wine and eggnog and cookies and PIE!
 The PIE!
-Everything this season is covered in cheese and cream, and it is one giant conspiracy to get us to buy bigger sweaters.
-The naps alone this holiday season, yeesh.
+Everything this season is covered in cheese and sugar and cream, and it is one giant conspiracy to get us to buy bigger sweaters.
+But here are tips for staying healthy this holiday season—while still enjoying all your favorite treats.

-As for targeted holiday advice, here are five things you can do to keep from losing yourself in the buffet, plus additional resources for more detailed advice (and recipes, of course).
+As for targeted holiday advice, here are seven things you can do to keep from losing yourself in the buffet.
+Remember to do these every day (or as often as possible) and you’ll set yourself up for success.

 1. Stay Hydrated